 ARMISTICE DAY, LONDON, ENGLAND.
 11.00 a.m.
 11th NOVEMBER 2013

-(photos taken by Steven Booth at the Western Front Association Service of Remembrance, & Trafalgar Square)
+(photos by S. Booth at the Western Front Association Service of Remembrance, & Trafalgar Square)

 Temporary WW1 display - Hambleton Village, Lancashire.
 2014